Edward Christopher (aka Ed or Ned) Dorins had Lady Luck on his side at least twice in his short life.

 Recall the brave hearts broken to garland Granuaile”.

 In 1924 his father Thomas was given a once-off payment of £65 for the loss of his son at the Burning of the Custom House.
-On his own death in 1940, Mr. Dorins was interred alongside Ned.
+The poor man was devastated by Ed’s death.
+Not having any strong political beliefs, he considered his lad had made a tragic and needless sacrifice.
+On his own death in 1940, Mr. Dorins was interred alongside Edward.

 In 2016 Deansgrange Cemetery erected a stone inscribed with a Roll of Honour – Killed in Action.
-Ned is listed among the Volunteers from the 1916-1923 period buried there.
+Edward’s name is listed among the Volunteers from the 1916-1923 period buried there.